 For some people, the idea that money = freedom is absurd.
-Some may even be offended by the idea.
-Or perhaps enraged.
+Some may even be offended by the concept.

-Think about it: When you have enough money, the world is your oyster.
-You can do things.
-You can go places.
-You can buy stuff.
-And, if you have enough money to do all the things you want to do, then you don’t need to put in the effort to get more of it.
-If you have enough money, you can quit working – as in, you can quit your job, forever.
+And, if they have enough money to do all the things they want to do, they don’t need to put in the effort to get more of it.
+That means they can quit working – as in, quitting their job, forever.

 Debt is Slavery

-Most people don’t get to the work optional phase of their life until their Golden Years.
-This is simply because they don’t prioritize their freedom – as in, they don’t prioritize saving money.
-Instead, they prioritize staying in their comfort zone.
-This means uncomfortable things don’t get done.
+Many people don’t get to the “work optional” phase of life until their Golden Years.
+This is simply because they didn’t prioritize their retirement freedom when they were younger.
+As in, they didn’t prioritize saving money.

 If you want the freedom that comes with being financially independent, on the other hand, you have to be willing to do things other people don’t want to do.
 You have to do the new and uncomfortable things.